laszlocph/gimlet-documentation/src/pages/docs/index.md

 ---
-title: Getting started
+title: Welcome to the Gimlet universe!
 description: Turn your cluster into an application platform built on open standards.
 Deploy without the steep learning curve.
 100% open-source.
 ---

-## Welcome to the Gimlet universe!

 Gimlet will get you a developer platform on top of Kubernetes.